parulchaddha/Parul-Portfolio/README.md

-# Portfolio Website
+# Parul-Chaddha Portfolio

-My Personal Portfolio made using HTML, CSS and Javascript.
+My personal portfolio made using HTML, CSS and Javascript.
-Link to my Portfolio - https://parulchaddha.github.io/Parul-Portfolio/
+If you had any kind of doubts, feedbacks or suggestions.
+Feel free to contact me.